lcsvcn/fleet-manager-admin-portal/README.md

 Welcome to the Fleet Manager Admin Portal!
 This web application allows administrators to efficiently manage and oversee the entire fleet.

+## Admin User

+The admin account for testing is:
+- Email: test@gmail.com
+- Password: test

 ## Getting Started

 Follow these instructions to get the admin portal up and running on your local machine.